 Deepfake Videos

-Deepfake technology has advanced significantly, allowing the creation of highly realistic videos that can be used to deceive viewers.
+Deepfake technology has advanced significantly, allowing the creation of highly realistic videos that can be used to create deceptive AI election scams.
 In the context of elections, deepfake videos can be employed to manipulate public opinion by depicting political figures saying or doing things they never did.

 These fabricated videos can spread misinformation rapidly, potentially swaying voters based on falsehoods.
 The high quality of these deepfakes makes it difficult for the average viewer to discern their authenticity, posing a significant threat to the integrity of democratic processes.